fmstacco/data-maturity-assessment/README.md

 ## Quiz Screen

 This is the Quiz Screen:
-* The are 22 questions with one correct answer.
+* There are 22 questions with one correct answer.
 * The questions and options are displayed randomly.

 <img src="./assets/images/readme/quiz-screen-desktop.jpg" width="100%" height="100%" alt="Quiz Screen Desktop image">